Green UAV-enabled Internet-of-Things Network with AI-assisted NOMA for Disaster Management: Conclusion

 \section{Conclusion}

 In this paper, we have presented an energy-efficient NOMA-enabled relay-based UAV-assisted communication model to support the uplink communication of IoT devices situated in a disaster region with the assistance of ML algorithm.
 Specifically, we have utilized k-medoids to perform resource allocation.
 The Silhouette analysis is used to find the best number of IoT devices per subcarrier.
 Finally, the power allocation is performed using iterative methods.
 Overall, the proposed approach maximizes EE with much lower complexity, in comparison to an exhaustive search.
 Also, our proposed GREEN-AI scheme improves the total $EE$ of $K$ IoT devices at least by 19\% for a fairly increased value of circuit power as compared to the greedy approach.
 All the simulation results clearly demonstrate the effectiveness of our proposed UAV-assisted NOMA strategy over the modified baseline greedy algorithm, which is mainly unable to achieve high EE with large number of IoT devices.
-In the future, we aim to further present solutions for multiple UAVs and heterogeneous network scenarios.
+On one hand, a larger channel capacity and higher spectrum efficiency can be achieved while relying on multiple antenna systems.
+Also, the increase in the number of antenna elements is linearly proportional to an increase in the number of radio frequency (RF) chains, which greatly impact the EE.
+Since, our proposed algorithm improves the EE of the entire system, even for an increased amount of circuit power, so therefore, the proposed GREEN-AI algorithm can easily be adopted for multiple antenna scenario.
+In the future, we aim to further present solutions for multiple UAVs, multiple antennas, and heterogeneous network scenarios.